EMI/EMC Design: PCB Noise Reduction Through Isolation of AC and DC Signals

 Using AC and DC components on the same board can cause EMI issues, however, these issues can be resolved through isolating the AC and DC systems.
 There are several straightforward solutions to help manage interference between AC and DC circuits, mainly; shielding components, separating systems, dedicated power supplies, good grounding, and not bridging isolation.
 Read on to find out more!

 In high school, my physics teacher always used to talk about the “War of Currents” between Edison and Tesla.
 Back then I never really cared much why Edison preferred DC power for distribution and use, while Tesla favored AC power.
-That changed when I began to see the “War of Currents” play out firsthand between AC and DC systems on PCBs.
+That changed when I began to see the “War of Currents” play out firsthand between AC and DC systems on Printed Circuit Boards PCBs.
 Many PCBs today use both AC and DC circuits, and where they meet, there is often trouble in the form of electromagnetic interference (EMI).
-Luckily, just as the “War of Currents” eventually gave way to peace, the AC and DC signals on modern PCBs can coexist in harmony.
+Luckily, just as the “War of Currents” eventually gave way to peace, the AC and DC signal integrity on modern Printed Circuit Boards can coexist in harmony.
 The key is isolation.

 Isolation from Electromagnetic Interference